reyesr/certificate-manager/README.md

     ./Clients/Joe/Joe.key
     ./Clients/Joe/Joe.password    <- A reminder of the import password

-To install the client certificate in a browser, use the .pfx or .p12 file (Firefox wants a .pfx, and chrome wants a .p12, but it's the same format actually).
+To install the client certificate in a browser, use the .pfx or .p12 file (Firefox wants a .pfx, while chrome wants a .p12, but it's the same format actually).

-To have your client recognize with no security warning the server certificate, you can additionnaly install the root certificate.
+To ensure your client recognizes the server certificate (at least without a security warning), you can additionnaly install the root certificate.
 For instance, on Ubuntu:
 To install the certificate on an Ubuntu linux,

     # You may need to "sudo apt-get install ca-certificates" first
     sudo cp www.example.com-rootCA.crt /usr/share/ca-certificates/local/
     sudo update-ca-certificates --fresh

+Refer to your operating system documentation for the details of importing a certificate as trusted root, in any case you'll have to import the *-rootCA.crt file system-wide.

 ### Revoking a certificate